 A real-time big data & artificial intelligence platform to allow policy makers and citizens to understand the levels of physical distancing, movement and mobility at the village level

 “My wish is for the COVID to end, my husband to be able to get work as usual again, his salary can get back to normal.”

-With lives and livelihoods at stake, it’s critical that policymakers have the best evidence available when making hard decisions, especially those related to PSBB.
+With lives and livelihoods at stake, it is critical that policymakers have the best possible evidence available when making hard decisions, especially in relation to closures, restrictions and saving lives.

 UNICEF Indonesia wishes to express its sincere gratitude to the key donors that have contributed to this work, including Nokia through the Finnish Committee for UNICEF and the COVID-19 Solidarity Response Fund.